The financial sector is one of

 Finland’s major taxpayers

-- The Finnish financial sector’s tax footprint totalled 4 billion euros in 2019.
-This is roughly equal to the sum of money used to build and maintain Finland’s road network plus the budget of the Ministry of Transport and Communications.
+- The Finnish financial sector’s tax footprint totalled 3.6 billion euros in 2020.
+This is almost equal to the three-year budget of the country’s basic transport infrastructure management.

-- The top 6 payers of corporate income tax included three financial sector companies: OP Financial Group (3rd place), Nordea (5th place) and Sampo Group (6th place)
+- The top payers of corporate income tax included several financial sector companies: Nordea (3rd place), OP Financial Group (4th place), Sampo Group (8th place) and LocalTapiola (16th).

 The financial sector is a responsible builder of well-being in the society, providing efficient financing, insurance and investment services to companies and households as long as it is not weighed down by new regulatory burden.
 This is especially important now as we are striving to enter a period of new growth and prosperity as soon as the coronavirus pandemic is over.